Yescomusa: The Ultimate Gardening Guide

 Each seed needs to be planted differently.
 Research your plant’s needs before you begin planting.
 While some seeds can be sprinkled on the top of the soil, others need to be planted 1-2 inches beneath the soil.

 Brand new latest White Grow Light is perfect for your plants to promote better growth.
 100% of the power input for our LED grow lights is used for higher chlorophyll and organic material production.
 All 450nm White colors which can be absorbed well by chlorophyll can make your plants flourish more and thickset.

 Beware of overwatering.
 Use a mister or small watering can to moisten the soil whenever it gets dry.
 Add liquid fertilizer to your seedling at least once a week.
 Seedlings love a lot of light!
 Use a fan, grow lights, or a grow tent to set your plants up for success.
 This will ensure strong roots and stems which is essential to plant growth.
 Set your lights on a timer that lasts for 15 hours a day.

 Brand New LAGarden 36"x20"x62" (Approx. 3x0.6x5Ft) Upgraded Grow Tent with Improved Reflective Interior Mylar.
 100% lightproof environment.

 All metal construction, 210D oxford cloth with exterior zippers design ensure safety use and essay set up.
-Multiple vents to accommodate fans and filter.
-Great for you to grow exotic fruits, vegetables or seasonal fruits out of season.
+Multiple vents to accommodate fans and filters.
+Great for you to grow exotic fruits, vegetables, or seasonal fruits out of season.
 Indoor gardening made easy!

 Move Plants Outdoors